-French Meadow Bakery & Cafe - Praised as having some of the best bread in the country, the baked goods here are made on site from local organic ingredients, a policy that extends to the meat, eggs and dairy products on the menu.
+French Meadow Bakery & Cafe - Praised as having some of the best bread in the country, the baked goods here are made on-site from local organic ingredients, a policy that extends to the meat, eggs and dairy products on the menu.

 Groundswell - The owners of this coffee shop place as much importance on being a part of the community as they do giving their guests a reason to return.

-Keys Cafe - A family owned favorite across the state, Keys has multiple locations and offers delicious food made from scratch, available for both casual dining and private catering.
+Keys Cafe - A family-owned favorite across the state, Keys has multiple locations and offers delicious food made from scratch, available for both casual dining and private catering.

-Nina’s Coffee Cafe - Parents can savor a relaxing cup of coffee, either inside or outside this laid-back brick cafe, while the kid-friendly atmosphere and menu ensures the whole family will enjoy themselves here.
+Nina’s Coffee Cafe - Parents can savor a relaxing cup of coffee, either inside or outside this laid-back brick cafe, while the kid-friendly atmosphere and menu ensure the whole family will enjoy themselves here.